cmu-sei/crucible/docs/caster/index.md

 Normally, the cluster or host to deploy to is embedded in the configuration - either directly or as a variable - and Caster doesn't concern itself with this.
 For ODX's, Caster *does* need to concern itself with:

-- ensuring that resources are deployed evenly to the available hosts, and
+- ensuring that resources are deployed evenly to the available hosts,
 - more ODX's than the hardware can deploy are not deployed.

 To address these concerns the concept of a *host* was added to Caster.